Barney Ross: World War II

-In retirement in his early thirties, Ross enlisted in the United States Marine Corps on April 21, 1942 to fight in World War II.
+In retirement in his early thirties, Ross enlisted in the United States Marine Corps on April 21, 1942, to fight in World War II.
 The Marines wanted to keep him stateside and use his celebrity status to boost morale.
 Most of the athletes of the era, like heavyweight champion Jack Dempsey, had ceremonial roles in the military, but Ross insisted on fighting for his country.

 Before he was to go overseas, Ross physically assaulted a non-commissioned officer who had made an anti-Semitic remark.
 He was to be court martialed at Marine Corps Recruit Depot San Diego.
 The other board members wanted to throw the book at Ross, but Captain Berthol E. Davis, who was also Jewish and knew of Ross's achievements, convinced the rest of the board to allow Ross to go overseas and avoid punishment.
 So, he was sent to the Pacific theater.

-He served with B Company, 1st Battalion, 8th Marines during the Battle of Guadalcanal in the South Pacific.
-On the night of November 20, 1942, while on patrol and suffering from malaria, he and three comrades were trapped under enemy fire.
-All four were wounded; Ross was the only one able to fight.
-Ross gathered his comrades' rifles and grenades and single-handedly fought nearly two dozen Japanese soldiers over an entire night, killing them all by morning.
-Two of the Marines died, but he carried the third on his shoulders to safety; the other man weighed 230 lb (104 kg) compared to Ross' 140 lb (64 kg).
+Ross served with B Company, 1st Battalion, 8th Marines during the Battle of Guadalcanal in the South Pacific.
+On November 19, 1942, his unit crossed the Matanikau River to provide flank security for the advancing 182nd Infantry Regiment and was ambushed by Japanese forces while waiting for the Army to advance.
+Suffering from malaria, he and three comrades were pinned down under heavy enemy fire in a shell hole.
+All four were wounded; Ross was the only one able to continue fighting.
+He gathered his comrades' rifles and grenades and, over the course of the night, threw 21 hand grenades and fired hundreds of rounds of ammunition, single-handedly fighting nearly two dozen Japanese soldiers and killing them all by morning.
+After the action, his helmet was found to be dented by 30 pieces of shrapnel.
+Two of the Marines were killed, but Ross carried the third on his shoulders to safety, despite the man weighing 230 lb (104 kg) compared to Ross' 140 lb (64 kg).